Grey bin

 Request a grey bin

-The grey bin should only be used for household waste that cannot be recycled.
+The grey bin is for household waste that cannot be recycled.

-Before putting objects in your grey bin, please consider whether the item could be reused, recycled or given away.
-Our top tips to go green page has help and advice on reducing your waste.
+Before putting items in your grey bin, please check to see if they can be reused, recycled or given away.
+Our top tips to go green page has help and advice on reducing waste.

 Please note that this is not an exhaustive list.
 If you are unsure what to do with a particular item, please email recycle@dacorum.gov.uk.